 What happens during a PAP test?

 A Pap test can find abnormal cells of the cervix that could turn into cancer, or be cancer already.
 It’s a simple test that is performed during your gynecologic pelvic exam and is usually painless.
-As you lie on an examination table, the doctor puts a speculum into your vagina, and opens it to see the cervix.
+As you lie on an examination table, the doctor puts a speculum into your vagina and opens it to see the cervix.
 He/she will then use a special stick and/or brush to take a few cells from inside and around the cervix.
-The cells are placed on a slide and sent to lab to be tested
+The cells are placed on a slide and sent to the lab to be tested.